kuchta/icoindex-statistics/README.md

 1. AWS_SQS_QUEUE_URL

 # Store Service
-*Retrieves tickers from Amazon SQS service and stores it to Dynamo database (from there it's automaticly saved to Elastic database*
+*Retrieves tickers from Amazon SQS service and stores it to Dynamo database (from there it's automaticly saved to Elastic database.*

 ## CLI